KernFerm/bubblesbotdefender/readme.md

 ## How to Get BubblesBotDefender

 To obtain BubblesBotDefender for your Twitch channel, ensure you are a member of the [fnbubbles420 org Discord server](https://discord.gg/HEq9FB85M2).
-Once you are on the server:
+Once you are in the server:

 - Navigate to the `#bubblesbotdefender-help` channel to request setup or support.